usnistgov/MATS/docs/source/MATS Summary.rst

 Line Mixing
 -----------

+.. currentmodule:: MATS.spectrum

 The nearest-neighbor line mixing (:math:`Y`) can be calculated from the imaginary portion of any of the HTP derivative line profiles.
-Currently, there is no temperature dependence imposed on the line mixing, so there a different value is used for each nominal temperature, where the nominal temperature is specified in the :py:class:`MATS.Spectrum` definition.
+Currently, there is no temperature dependence imposed on the line mixing, so there a different value is used for each nominal temperature, where the nominal temperature is specified in the :py:class:`Spectrum` definition.
 However, contributions from each diluent (:math:`k`) can be scaled by the diluent composition fraction (:math:`abun`) and  summed to model the ensemble line mixing.

 .. math::